 If you find that the paper you have is too thin and bleeds uncontrollably, try our OAS Practice Roll or for the ultimate moisture control while still showing vibrant shades of ink and colors, try our Premium Jade Plate Double Shuen.

 Shuen/Xuan paper is the most commonly used paper.
 It’s thin and quite sensitive to moisture.
 Beginning your journey in brush painting and calligraphy, one of the first things you encounter is the challenge of moisture control.
 This is a key skill to master but you have to make sure that the paper you begin working with matches your patience level.
 Starting with a thinner paper will require more discipline.
 Thicker papers or papers treated with "sizing" to help them resist moisture will be more forgiving.
 We recommend that most new people start with a machine-made raw paper to practice like our OAS Practice Roll.
+To read more in depth about papers and all their differences, read our full blog post here.

 Types of Brushes: